aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/insertsectionzoomframe/_index.md

 ## InsertSectionZoomFrame(int, float, float, float, float, ISection, IPPImage) {#insertsectionzoomframe_1}

-Creates a new Section Zoom object and inserts it to a collection at the specified index.
+Creates a new Section Zoom frame with a predefined image and inserts it into to the shape collection at the specified index.

 ```csharp
 public ISectionZoomFrame InsertSectionZoomFrame(int index, float x, float y, float width,